 As I progressed into learning the song, Fuyu no Hanashi started to become something more than just a sentimental value, it made me learn something valuable — it taught me to not quit no matter the challenges.

 Before I learned this song, I wasn’t patient with my work.
-If I were to reach a dead end in a math problems or an anomaly in chemistry practicals, I would get easily frustrated.
-But today as I come face to face with a challenge and feel doubt creeping back up, I’ll look back on this journey and grit my teeth — I won’t let a difficulty get in the way of my goals because I know that the outcome from resilience and effort will not disappoint.
+If I were to reach a dead end in a math problems or an anomaly in chemistry practicals, I would get easily frustrated and give up.
+But today, when I come face to face with a challenge and feel doubt creeping back up, I’ll look back on this journey and grit my teeth — I won’t let a difficulty get in the way of my goals because I know that the outcome from resilience and effort will not disappoint.
 Learning Fuyu no Hayashi taught me to take the first step and keep going despite all the hardships, because it may progress into something even greater than I expected.

 Fuyu no Hanashi is a song my close friend and I sang on the way back to the hotel, a song that symbolizes our friendship and our time in Japan, a song I’d play to remind myself I can face any challenges, and most importantly a song that is a constant reminder of my rediscovered values.

+Hi Shana!

+First of all, let me just say that I’m impressed by how easy to follow your piece was, because every once in a while there will be applicants who try too hard with their sentence structuring and ended up confusing themselves.
+I think the weekly journal entries you put up there is really smart and speaks of your attentive personality and how you take every little thing to heart.

+On the flip side, I’m afraid that the admissions committee may find your streamlined response structure as a little lackluster.
+Telling your journey of becoming more resilient and having that “never giving up” spirit through music is OK, but the reasoning behind why you wanted to learn the song to me comes off as a little too vague.
+Please see the annotated comments I have pointed out above and I look forward to seeing a deeper, more intimate scoop of your story.
+Keep on exploring!

+- Matthew